 Some people like a flat crispy snickerdoodle, and others, like myself, prefer a plump, soft cookie.
 Both are good and acceptable ways to make a snickerdoodle.
-I fiddled with this recipe until I got that perfect plump and soft on the inside, crispy on the outside cookie.
+I fiddled with this recipe until I got a cookie that was plump and soft on the inside and crispy on the outside.
 So if you are on team “soft snickerdoodle,” I’ve got your perfect recipe right here!
 The best part about this recipe is that you do not need to chill the dough, so you will get your snickerdoodle fix sooner.

 What makes for a soft snickerdoodle?

 - The standard snickerdoodle recipe calls for cream of tartar, which gives the cookie its unique tangy taste.
 Not only that, the cream of tartar, along with the baking soda, gives the cookie a chewy, soft texture.